Louis Stokes Alliances for Minority Participation (LSAMP)

 The LSAMP program takes a comprehensive approach to student development and retention.
 Particular emphasis is placed on transforming undergraduate STEM education through innovative, evidence-based recruitment and retention strategies, and relevant educational experiences in support of racial and ethnic groups historically underrepresented in STEM disciplines.

-The LSAMP program also supports knowledge generation, knowledge utilization, program impact and dissemination type activities.
+The LSAMP program also supports knowledge generation, knowledge utilization, assessment of program impacts and dissemination activities.
 The program seeks new learning and immediate diffusion of scholarly research into the field.
-Under this program, funding for STEM educational and broadening participation research activities could include research to develop new models in STEM engagement, recruitment and retention practices for all critical pathways to STEM careers or research on interventions such as mentoring, successful learning practices and environments, STEM efficacy studies, and technology use.
+Under this program, funding for STEM educational and broadening participation research activities could include research to develop new models in STEM engagement, recruitment and retention practices for all critical pathways to STEM careers or research on interventions such as mentoring, successful learning practices and environments, STEM efficacy studies, and use of technology to improve learning or student engagement.

 Overall, the LSAMP program provides funding to alliances that implement comprehensive, evidence-based, innovative, and sustained strategies that ultimately result in the graduation of well-prepared, highly-qualified students from underrepresented minority groups who pursue graduate studies or careers in STEM.